SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 ##### Phrase 2:

 In the second phrase we reverse the question and search for research about decreasing illiteracy, innumeracy and analphabetism.
 The basic structure is *decrease + illiteracy*.
-The seemingly similar search terms are truncated differently, as "innumera*" only returns noise with hits containing "innumerable".

 ```Ceylon =
 TS=